 #10 It’s never easy

-Although this is the tenth, it also could be the only one of the things to know about freelancing.
+Although this is the tenth, it also could be the only one of the most important things to know about freelancing.
 You might be new to freelancing or a long-time pro, it’s never really easy!
 Being a freelancer takes a lot of patience and dedication, planning and, after all, working!
 You always have to strive for more new jobs, for better pay rate, for bigger projects and better feedback.
 You have to deal with weird clients, give yourself a paycheck, plan your days and weeks.
 The only ones who think that freelancing is easy are those who haven’t tried it on their own.

 Are you still up for the adventure?
 Amazing!
 Come back next week when I’ll publish yet another article you might find helpful if you’re interested in being a freelancer!